 (NB.
 The Queen, in 1954, expressed a preference for the simple Gaelic harp (as shown above) but the winged-female harp is occasionally seen as a number were made before the change was formally introduced.)

-In small Realms such as Tuvalu the Queen is most likely to use the standard of the Governor-General.
+In small Realms such as Tuvalu the King is most likely to use the standard of the Governor-General.

-In the Commonwealth where the Queen is Head she has no part to play in the day to day administration.
-This is taken care of by a Secretary-General who is elected by the heads of government, but she is without doubt the unifying force behind this 54 nation grouping and she has always taken a strong interest in its development.
-The Realms are within the Commonwealth and they share the Queen as Sovereign and therefore have a much closer relationship with her.
-The remaining 33 nations are either republics or have separate royal houses but all acknowledge the Queen as Head.
+In the Commonwealth where the King is Head he has no part to play in the day to day administration.
+This is taken care of by a Secretary-General who is elected by the heads of government, but he is now without doubt the unifying force behind this 54 nation grouping and has always taken a strong interest in its development.
+The Realms are within the Commonwealth and they share the King as Sovereign and therefore have a much closer relationship with him.
+The remaining 33 nations are either republics or have separate royal houses but all acknowledge the King as Head.

 Was this helpful?